Sensors for healthy homes

 About this resource

 This site explores how indoor environmental sensors can support healthy independent living at home.
+The information is based on research conducted by the University of Exeter.

 Some key facts